SubhashMOthukuri/java-aws-postgres-microservices/README.md

 ---

-**🎉 Your complete microservices application is now running and ready for development!**
+**🎉 Your complete microservices application is now running with cloud-native infrastructure, Docker support, and Kubernetes deployment ready!**

 **For support or questions, please check the documentation or create an issue in the repository.**